 Create guided, intuitive selling experiences with lightning fast speed for even your most sophisticated products

 CPQ product rules aren't easy to manage, especially when you sell complicated products with tons of product variations and rule dependencies.
 That's why Logik.io was built.
-Logik.io is an enhancement to the "C" of Salesforce CPQ that makes configuration rules easier to manage, and makes selling any product, no matter how complex, easy.SCHEDULE A DEMO
+Logik.io is an enhancement to the "C" of Salesforce CPQ that makes configuration rules easier to manage, and makes selling any product, no matter how complex, easy.GET THE CONFIGURATION GUIDE

 Why is Logik.io a Better Solution for Managing CPQ Product Rules?

 Less scripting, more intuitive administration for Salesforce CPQ admins

 Logik.io's attribute-based configurator and intuitive administration portal makes Salesforce CPQ admins' lives easier, and allows you to do much more in Salesforce CPQ than previously possible.
 Sell more, sell faster, maintain less.

 Flexible & intuitive selling experience for anyone to create perfectly configured solutions

 Give your sales reps the tool they need to deliver a quote for products and services that fit exactly what your customer needs.
 No more picking through part numbers and product lists.
 Let Logik.io guide every seller to the perfect solution.

 Maintain a single source of data in the leading sales and CPQ platform: Salesforce

 Logik.io enhances the "C" of Salesforce CPQ, and is built directly on the Salesforce platform and within the Salesforce data structure, so you can still leverage all your product data in one central place.
 Logik.io works right alongside your existing system.